RichStone/n26-backend-challenge-TDD-style/README.md

 The test classes are to be found inside the module because this code was part of a challenge on hackerrank.com where multiple files are disallowed.

 Task:
     1. Read a log file with HTTP responses
-    2. Perform some filtering
+    2. Perform some filtering (get all .gif files with response code 200)
     3. Create a new file with the filter results

 Conditions:
     - duplicate lines are disallowed
     - a single log file might contain up to 2 * 10^5 lines which will add up to roughly 25 MB [ 200.000 * 120 / (1024 * 1024) ]

 # Installation